Leniency Designs: An Operator's Manual

-We conclude with a practical checklist for applying examiner designs, assessing key assumptions, and probing external validity, all with a unified UJIVE estimation approach.
+We conclude with a practical checklist for estimating treatment effects, assessing key assumptions, and probing external validity, all with a unified UJIVE approach.
 We illustrate this checklist with a re-analysis of \textcite{farre2020patent}, who use quasi-random patent examiner assignment to estimate the value of patents to startups.
-Patent-granting significantly increases future patent applications, approvals, and citations on both the extensive and intensive margin, though the magnitude and precision of these estimates are sensitive to using the more robust UJIVE estimator.
-The key average monotonicity condition appears to hold, and the complier subpopulation which contributes treatment effects to the UJIVE estimates appears representative of the broader study population.
+We confirm their overall finding that patent-granting significantly increases future patent applications, approvals, and citations on both the extensive and intensive margins, though the magnitude and precision of these estimates are sensitive to using the more robust UJIVE estimator.